 Tundra Swans by the thousands call the refuge home during the winter and can be seen flying overhead, swimming in open water or standing on ice.
 This adult shows a stained head and neck.

 The sound of Marsh Wrens can be heard all over the refuge, they may be tiny but their voices aren’t.

 All types of ducks can be found on the refuge during different seasons of the year.
-It pays to keep a look out for unusual ducks, you never know when a hybrid might be seen like this Cinnamon x Green-winged Teal.
+It pays to keep a look out for unusual ducks, you never know when a hybrid might be seen like this Cinnamon x Blue-winged Teal.